chris7lynch/interview/README.md

 ## Submission Guidelines

-- **Repository**: Push your code to a private GitHub repository and invite chris7lynch and dwgrogan86 as a collaborator.
+- **Repository**: Create a new private GitHub repository, push your code and tests into this repo, and invite chris7lynch and dwgrogan86 as a collaborators on that new repo.
 - **README**: Ensure your README file is clear, concise, and contains all the necessary information to understand and run your tests.
 - **Deadline**: Submit your completed assessment within 3 business days receiving it.